microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 The only strong correlation is between energy and loudness, which is not too surprising, given that loud music is usually pretty energetic.
 Otherwise, the correlations are relatively weak.
 It will be interesting to see what a clustering algorithm can make of this data.

+> 🎓 Note that correlation does not imply causation!
+We have proof of correlation but no proof of causation.
+An [amusing web site](https://tylervigen.com/spurious-correlations) has some visuals that emphasize this point.

 Is there any convergence in this dataset around a song's perceived popularity and danceability?
 A FacetGrid shows that there are concentric circles that line up, regardless of genre.
 Could it be that Nigerian tastes converge at a certain level of danceability for this genre?

 ✅ Try different datapoints (energy, loudness, speechiness) and more or different musical genres.
 What can you discover?
 Take a look at the `df.describe()` table to see the general spread of the data points.